Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 This technique has been developed over many years with our guests and is designed to train the mind.
 We look at the mind as a thing.
 “We run things”, “we don’t let things run us”.

-This is a critical distinction between our holistic approach and the approach of western medical practices.
+There is a critical distinction between our holistic approach and the approach of western medical practices.
 Western medical practices sees and deal with the mind.
 They make no distinction between the mind and consciousness.
 This traps western approaches into a single method of looking at and dealing with a person’s dysfunction.

 This makes the interventions used by western medicine one which creates greater and greater dependence.
 That dependence starts with medications and then postulates that at some point the person has a “psychiatric” problem.
-This then requires psychiatric medications such as “antipsychotics”, anti-depressants, electromagnetic shock therapy, etc.
+This then requires psychiatric medications such as “antipsychotics”, anti-depressants, electromagnetic shock therapy, etc. Its a cycle of dependence that tries to use more and more different types of medications and finally electro shock as its methods.
+Its not sustainable and will create a whole host of issues not the least of which is dependence.
+It also creates resistance, as well.

 This cycle can be broken, however.